-To set the White In Shooting mode, touch $MENU \rightarrow \bigcirc \rightarrow White Balance \rightarrow$ an option $\rightarrow \bigcirc K$.
+To set the White Balance,

+In Shooting mode, press [MENU] \to \bigodot \to White Balance \to an option.

-lcon Description АШО Auto WB : Use automatic settings depending on the lighting conditions. .
+lcon Description АШС Auto WB : Use automatic settings depending on the lighting conditions. .
 Daylight : Select when taking outdoor photos on a sunny day.
 This option results in photos closest to the natural colors of the scene.
 Cloudy : Select when taking outdoor photos on a cloudy day or in shadows.
 Photos captured on cloudy days tend to be more bluish than on sunny days.
-This option offsets that effect. a) W(E Fluorescent White : Select when shooting under a daylight fluorescent lamp.
-Especially for white fluorescent light with a color temperature of about 4,200K.
-1 N (1 Fluorescent NW : Select when shooting under a daylight fluorescent lamp.
-Especially for white fluorescent light of very white hues with a temperature of about 5,000K. ₹ D ‡ Fluorescent Daylight: Select when shooting under a daylight fluorescent lamp.
-Especially for white fluorescent light of slightly bluish hue with a temperature of about 6,500K. : .
-Tungsten : Select when taking indoor photos under incandescent bulbs or halogen lamps.
+This option offsets that effect.
+Fluorescent White : Select when shooting under a daylight fluorescent lamp, especially for white fluorescent light.

+lcon Description 4) Fluorescent NW : Select when shooting under a daylight fluorescent lamp, especially for white fluorescent light of very white hues. i pit Fluorescent Daylight : Select when shooting under a daylight fluorescent lamp, especially for white fluorescent light of slightly bluish hue. ;∳ Tungsten : Select when taking indoor photos under incandescent bulbs or halogen lamps.
 Incandescent tungsten bulbs tend to have a reddish hue.
 This option offsets that effect. } \${ Flash WB: Select when using a flash.
-Custom Set: You can manually set the White Balance by touching, and then shooting a white sheet of paper.
-Fill the spot metering circle with the paper and set the White Balance.
+Custom Set : Use your pre-defined settings.
+You can manually set the White Balance by pressing [DISP], and then shooting a white sheet of paper.
+Fill the spot metering circle with the paper and set the White Balance. К Color Temperature : Manually adjust the color temperature of the light source.
+Color temperature is a measurement in degrees Kelvin that indicates the specific type of light source.
+You can get a warmer photo with a higher value, and a cooler photo with a lower value.
+Press [DISP], and then adjust the value.